jrmuizel/glsl-to-spirv/README.md

-This is a really messy exploration at compiling glsl to spriv.
+This is a really messy exploration into compiling GLSL to SPIRV.

 It currently only supports compiling programs of the form:
 ```glsl